ASNeG/ASNeG.github.io/index.md

         <p>
           ASNeG Project aims to be an open source platform which helps people to integrate their devices and services into the unified infrastructure based on OPC UA technology.
-          For this goal we are developing a lot of things such as a C++ client\server SDK, an application server, an OPC UA client, a GUI designer etc. All this software is open source and free.
+          For this goal, we are developing many things such as a C++ client\server SDK, an application server, an OPC UA client, a GUI designer and so on.
+All this software is open source and free.
         </p>
       </div>
     </div>